mvolkmann/blog/src/swift/CloudKit.md

   This always resets to "Public" rather than remembering the last selection.
 - Select a record type from the "RECORD TYPE" dropdown.
 - Click the "Query Records" button.

+Values in the "NAME" column are returned in a property named "recordID".
+There is no conflict if a record type has a field named "name".

 Values of fields with a type of "Asset" can be downloaded from here.